 Source Code is Open

-The source code for Swordfish IV is available at Github.com. and is
+The source code of Swordfish IV is available under

 Translating a Word file with Swordfish IV

 Swordfish supports the most common formats used for exchanging translations: